lyft/clutch/docs/blog/20021-09-29-engagement-tracking-through-audit-logs.md

 ## Querying for events

-With this SQL statement, we are able to get a list of all users and the actions they performed in Clutch over the last 90 days.
+With the SQL statement below, we are able to get a list of all users and the actions they performed in Clutch over the last 90 days.
 If you are not familiar with traversing JSON with Postgres, take a quick peek at [JSON Functions and Operators](https://www.postgresql.org/docs/9.4/functions-json.html).

 ```sql
 SELECT